The Palazzo dell'INA is a blink-and-you miss-it office building on Corso Porta Nuova, just a few metres from Piazza Bra.

 In search of further clues, I circumnavigated the building a couple of times and subsequently returned to surreptitiously explore the building's interior.

 Once inside, even my inexpert eye recognised the tell-tale features of fascist-era architecture.

 Fascist architects in the 1920s and ‘30s drew inspiration from classical Roman buildings, but while Roman design has ornate details and rounded edges, fascist buildings are generally cold and forbidding.
 Symmetry, straight lines and simplicity (think Mackintosh but without the nice bits), the interior of the Palazzo dell'INA exudes conformity and order (see below).

 The Palazzo is now a busy office block and residence, with much coming and going.
-The maintenance work taking place in the enclosed courtyard at the back of the building adds to the general hustle and bustle.
-Passers-by are oblivious to the buildings dark past.
+The maintenance work taking place in the enclosed courtyard at the back of the building adds to the general hustle and bustle, but most passers-by are completely oblivious to the building's dark past.

 [click to enlarge]

 On my third visit to the Palazzo, I meet the building's friendly concierge, who also happens to be something of an amateur historian.
 Without too much difficulty, I persuade him to show me the building's darker subterranean level, where traces of the buildings sinister past are still visible (see below).